Observing office for microbial tainting in a spotless room

-Environments free of microbial contamination are an essential requirement in manufacturing of sterile pharmaceutical products, medical devices and even in laboratories engaged in testing of microbial parameters on such products.
+Environments free of microbial contamination are an essential requirement in the manufacturing of sterile pharmaceutical products, medical devices and even in laboratories engaged in testing of microbial parameters on such products.
 To start with you should understand the difference between sterile and aseptic.
-Though both the terms are often used as synonyms but they are different.
-Sterile refers to complete absence of microorganisms whereas aseptic is used for measures adopted for prevention of presence of microorganisms in the regulated space
+Though both the terms are often used as synonyms they are different.
+Sterile refers to complete absence of microorganisms whereas aseptic is used for measures adopted for the prevention of presence of microorganisms in the regulated space

-In reality it is not possible to remove microbial contamination completely when human workers are present as in spite of humans wearing protective wear and face masks.
+In reality, it is not possible to remove microbial contamination completely when human workers are present as in spite of humans wearing protective wear and face masks.
 Humans are always releasing microorganisms to some extent.
 Complete sterility cannot be achieved in a clean room but measures can be taken to monitor and control microorganisms in clean rooms.

 One practical approach is to monitor the compressed air for freedom from microbial impurities before it is allowed to enter clean room area and laboratory workers wear full body protective clothing and face masks when working inside such zones.

 Compressed air microbial presence can be monitored effectively with the help of SAS Super Pinocchio II for petri plates.
 The device has been ordered and is expected to arrive shortly in our Bangalore laboratory.
-Once put in operation it will make it possible to conduct microbiological count in our Microbiological laboratory under near sterile conditions.
-It is a convenient to handle device and offers several advantages, namely,
+Once put in operation it will make it possible to conduct the microbiological count in our Microbiological laboratory under near sterile conditions.
+It is convenient to handle the device and offers several advantages, namely,

 - Light weight and easily portable for use in different areas.

 - Parts can be easily dismantled using plastic or paper sterilization bags and can be easily reassembled after autoclaving.
 Alternately, sterilization can also be done using ionizing radiation.

 Sampling procedure for airborne microorganisms

 The compressed air supply is monitored using impactation on a petri dish filled with a nutrient agar.